-What should I bring with me to complete the licence application process?
+What do I need to complete the licence application process?

 - Personal details and information to complete the application, including birthdate, address, email address and emergency contact information.

 - Standardbred Canada or United States Trotting Association (USTA) membership number (individuals who are involved in Standardbred racing must be members of one of these organizations).

 - Certain categories of licence may require the submission of additional documentation or certification (see Standardbred - Individual Licensing for more information).

 A new licensee can expect to undergo a due diligence investigation to determine their suitability for licensing.
 The total fee amounts for a licence will vary depending upon the category(s) being applied for.
-For more information on Standardbred licensing fees see: Standardbred - Licensing Fee Schedule.
+For more information on licensing fees see: Horse Racing Licensing Fees.